-A‑Gas expects all who have, or seek to have, a business relationship with the Company to familiarise themselves with this policy and to act in a way that is consistent with its values.
+A-Gas expects all who have, or seek to have, a business relationship with the Company to familiarize themselves with this policy and to act in a way that is consistent with its values.

-The Company will only do business with organisations who fully comply with this policy or those who are taking verifiable steps towards compliance.
+The Company will only do business with organizations who fully comply with this policy or those who are taking verifiable steps towards compliance.

 This policy will be used to underpin and inform any statement on slavery and human trafficking that the Company is required to produce further to the transparency in supply chain requirements of Section 54 of the Modern Slavery Act 2015 (MSA).